iprak/yahoofinance/README.md

 postMarketChangePercent: 0
 postMarketPrice: 0
 postMarketTime: 0
-twoHundredDayAverage: 14.69
+twoHundredDayAverage: 62.94
-twoHundredDayAverageChange: 8.2
+twoHundredDayAverageChange: 7.34
-twoHundredDayAverageChangePercent: 0.08
+twoHundredDayAverageChangePercent: 11.67
-fiftyTwoWeekLow: 125
+fiftyTwoWeekLow: 53.81
-fiftyTwoWeekLowChange: 20.37
+fiftyTwoWeekLowChange: 16.47
-fiftyTwoWeekLowChangePercent: 16.29
+fiftyTwoWeekLowChangePercent: 30.61
-fiftyTwoWeekHigh: 153.1
+fiftyTwoWeekHigh: 72.44
-fiftyTwoWeekHighChange: -7.74
+fiftyTwoWeekHighChange: -2.16
-fiftyTwoWeekHighChangePercent: -5.05
+fiftyTwoWeekHighChangePercent: -2.98
 trending: up
 unit_of_measurement: USD
+icon: mdi:trending-up
 friendly_name: Ivy Science & Technology Fund C
-icon: mdi:trending-up
 ```

+### Attributes
+* The attributes can be null if there is no data present.
-The `dividendDate` is in ISO format (YYYY-MM-DD) and can be `null`.
+* The `dividendDate` is in ISO format (YYYY-MM-DD).

 ## Optional Configuration